Aim and remit of policy

 We are also influenced by some evidence of an interest in tax, or at least general Chancery or Commercial law.
 For example, someone who is clearly interested in criminal or general common law will not usually be happy with the work in Chambers.
 Prior experience of studying and working in tax is not required.

-The Chambers’ Equal Opportunity Policy applies to all pupillage applications.
+The Chambers’ Equality and Diversity Policy applies to all pupillage applications.
 All pupillage offers are made in accordance with this Policy.

 Number of Pupils

 Chambers normally makes two offers of pupillage (lasting for twelve months).

 Pupillage awards are offered for up to £67,500 for 12 months, and are payable in equal monthly instalments in arrears.

 Up to £25,000 of the pupillage award can be drawn down in the year prior to the commencement of pupillage.
 Chambers reserves the right to require the repayment of the whole or any part of the amount drawn down in the event that the pupil does not complete six months of pupillage.